What to know about the BA.2 variant spreading in the US - NewsBreak

 The first is New England, which includes Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont.
 The second region is made up of New Jersey, New York, Puerto Rico and the Virgin Islands.

-These two regions saw the BA.2 variant responsible for 55% and 52% of COVID-19 cases in mid-March, respectively.EXPLAINER: What’s known about ‘stealth’ version of omicron?
+These two regions saw the BA.2 variant responsible for 55% and 52% of COVID-19 cases in mid-March, respectively.White House to announce 2nd COVID-19 booster for older Americans: report

 The region with the smallest proportion of BA.2 cases sequenced so far is what the CDC calls Region 7, which includes Iowa, Kansas, Missouri and Nebraska.